implico/frontend-starter/README.md

 }
 ```

 By default the base width used to calculate vw/percentage width is the width of a breakpoint passed as the second argument.
 However, usually layout widths on the design do not meet the "system" (media query) breakpoints.
-For example, you can get a PSD design for mobile at 600px width, and would like to calculate units according to this size.
+For example, you can get a PSD design for mobile at 600px width (rather than 767px), and would like to calculate units according to this size.
 To deal with it, add a design breakpoint:
 ```sass
 $design-breakpoints: (mobile: 600px);
 ```